Originally published October 2025. Updated June 2026 to reflect Atono's Intelligence Layer positioning and AI dev tool integrations.

 Choose Atono if:

-Context preservation matters more than rigid task management
+- Context preservation across iterations matters more than rigid task structure

 Common questions about switching from Jira